Andreas Ascharin

+Life

-Ascharin's father was Russian, his mother was from a Baltic German family.
+Ascharin's father was Russian and his mother was from a Baltic German family.
 He read law in Dorpat (now Tartu).
 Between 1875 and 1879, he worked in Saint Petersburg as a journalist for the St. Petersburger Zeitung and the St. Petersburger Herold.
 He also played in local chess tournaments.
-In 1876 he won ahead of Mikhail Chigorin and Emanuel Schiffers.
+In 1876, he won ahead of Mikhail Chigorin and Emanuel Schiffers.
 In 1877 he lost a match to Friedrich Amelung (+3 –4 =2).
-In 1878/79 he took sixth place (Chigorin and Simon Alapin won).
+In 1878–1879, he took sixth place (Chigorin and Simon Alapin won).

-From 1879 he lived in Riga where he worked as a teacher of German language at a gymnasium, and a translator of Russian literature into German.
+From 1879, he lived in Riga where he worked as a teacher of German language at a gymnasium, and a translator of Russian literature into German.
 Among others, he published Schach-Humoresken (Riga 1894).
 He was a president of the Riga Chess Club.